FAQS on FASD

-FASD is an "invisible disability," meaning that most people have no outward signs of the challenges they face.
+Most people with FASD have no outward signs of the challenges they face.
 Concerns are primarily demonstrated through learning and behavioural symptoms such as difficulties with memory, abstract language, daily living skills and reasoning.
-Only a specially trained physician can diagnose FASD because each individual presents so uniquely, but you can read more about FASD in the Resources on FASD section of our website to help you better understand some of the common signs and symptoms.
-If you have concerns for a child, youth or adult in your care, it is strongly recommended to refer them for a full assessment in order to get a better understanding of their strengths and needs whether or not they receive an alcohol-related diagnosis.
+Only a specially trained physician can diagnose FASD because each individual presents so uniquely, but you can read more about FASD to help you better understand some of the common symptoms.
+If you have questions about a child, youth or adult in your care, it is strongly recommended to refer them for a full assessment in order to get a better understanding of their strengths and needs whether or not they receive an alcohol-related diagnosis.

 Can a father's drinking cause FASD?

 The only cause of FASD is maternal alcohol use in pregnancy; mothers share a blood connection with the fetus throughout gestation and therefore have the most significant impact on development through nutrition and lifestyle.
-There are other factors than can impact development, such as other substance use, paternal alcohol use, alcohol use in breastfeeding and more, but these effects are not included in the terminology of FASD.
+There are other factors than can impact development (i.e. developmental stressors), such as other substance use, paternal alcohol use, alcohol use in breastfeeding and more, but these effects are not included in the terminology of FASD.

 What we do know is that the main indicator of whether or not a woman will be able to abstain from alcohol throughout her pregnancy is whether or not she has the support of her partner, friends and family.
 Fathers play a critical role in the prevention of FASD.